Sneaker679/geodpy/docs/class_documentation/func_vector_to_lambda.md

 RETURNS - lambda\_list: `list[typing.Callable]` ~~ List of lambda functions to be used for numerical computing.

 PARAMETERS:
-- coordinates: `geodpy.Coordinates` ~~ Coordinates system to be used for the conversion of the array of expressions.
+- coordinates: `geodpy.coordinates.Coordinates` ~~ Coordinates system to be used for the conversion of the array of expressions.
 - expressions: `sympy.Array` ~~ Array of functions to convert.